 See the Dominion Hockey Challenge Cup, aka the original Stanley Cup, that was first awarded to the Montreal AAA on May 15, 1893 - exclusively on display in the Hockey Hall of Fame's recently revamped Lord Stanley's Vault.

-Get up close and personal with the Stanley Cup.
 No visit is complete unless you've had your photo taken with hockey's most coveted trophy.

 The Stanley Cup makes its permanent home within the Esso Great Hall at the Hockey Hall of Fame.
 This cathedral to the icons of hockey is home to every major NHL trophy, portraits and biographical sketches of each Hockey Hall of Fame Honoured Member, and is the highlight of any visit.

-Lord Stanley's Vault also features the complete collection of retired Stanley Cup bands, a new timeline of the physical evolution of the Cup, engraving facts, fun Tales from Stanley, the Stanley Cup Championship Rings display and more.
+Experience the history and traditions of hockey’s greatest treasure.
+This recently revamped exhibit features the complete collection of retired Stanley Cup bands, a new timeline of the physical evolution of the Cup, engraving facts, fun Tales from Stanley, the Stanley Cup Championship Rings display and more.

 Within Lord Stanley's Vault, a full wall is dedicated to the souvenir most synonymous with winning the Stanley Cup — the Championship Ring.